 When choosing between Microsoft SQL Server vs SQL Server, it is important to consider which OS you will be working on.
 SQL, perhaps unsurprisingly, is designed for Windows computers.
 However, Microsoft recently expanded SQL so that it can be supported on Mac and Linux, albeit in a more limited form.

 SQL, on the other hand, runs fully on virtually all popular platforms.
 The same is true with the Azure MySQL vs SQL Server debate.
-You can gain a deeper understanding of this discussion by exploring online courses or utilizing resources like AZ-900 Dumps.
+You can gain a deeper understanding of this discussion by exploring online courses or utilizing resources like Microsoft AZ-900 Practice Exam Dumps.
 These resources can provide valuable insights and clarity on the differences, benefits, and best use cases for each platform.
 To find out more about logging in Azure why not check out this article on Azure logging analytics.

 2. MySQL vs SQL Cost